Recruitment and movement in the APS

 This page is: current

 Looking for a job in the Australian Public Service (APS)?
 Go to Applying for jobs in the APS.

-The following information is for APS managers and HR professionals looking to fill vacant positions in the APS.
+The following information is for APS managers and HR professionals on the recruitment and movement of APS employees.

 Under the Public Service Act 1999 (the Act), APS agency heads have responsibility for employment decisions, including recruitment and selection decisions, in their agency.

 These decisions must comply with the Act, the Public Service Regulations 2013 (the Regulations) and the Public Service Commissioner's Directions 1999 (the Commissioner's Directions).
 For more information on the relevant legislation, go to The legislative framework for the APS.

 Merit is fundamental to APS recruitment decisions and is supported in legislation.

 The APS Employment Principles in section 10A of the Act include that the APS must make decisions relating to engagement and promotions based on merit.

 Essentially, a decision is based on merit if all eligible members of the community are given a reasonable opportunity to apply and candidates are assessed through a competitive selection process against the requirements of the position.

 The Regulations and the Commissioner's Directions set out procedural rules in support of merit, including circumstances where the principle may be modified.